 1. Theme Installation

 After the successful single theme or Theme Bundle purchase you will receive an email with an individual download link for your theme or Theme Bundle.
-You will need to unzip the main folder (pukeko-master.zip) to be able to upload the actual theme folder (“pukeko”) to your WordPress installation.

 1.1.
-Installation über den WordPress Adminbereich
+Installation via the WordPress dashboard

 To install Pukeko directly from the WordPress admin area, click on Appearance → Themes in the WordPress admin menu.
 Here you will find the Add button at the top of the page.
-You can then use the Upload Theme button to select and install the pukeko.zip file from your local computer.
+You can then use the Upload Theme button to select and install the pukeko-master.zip (or pukeko.zip) file from your local computer.
 After the successful installation, choose Activate.
 Your Pukeko Theme is now the active theme of your website.

 1.2.
 Installation Via FTP